isabella232/corpora-data-portal/DEV_ENV.md

   - Modify code in the `backend` directory, and the data portal api will reload automatically.

 ### How to modify the dev environment
 The data portal dev environment is a set of containers defined in [docker-compose.yml](docker-compose.yml).
 The [backend docker image](backend/Dockerfile) and [frontend docker image](frontend/Dockerfile) are built locally.
-Update any of these files as necessary and run `make dev-start` to sync your dev environment with these configs.
+Update any of these files as necessary and run `make dev-sync` to sync your dev environment with these configs.

 ### Updating frontend/backend dependencies
 Both the data portal frontend and backend services will automatically reload when their source code is modified, but they won't automatically rebuild when their dependencies change.

-To update the dev env to reflect changes to [frontend/package.json](frontend/package.json) or [backend/chalice/api_server/requirements.txt](backend/chalice/api_server/requirements.txt), run `make dev-start`
+To update the dev env to reflect changes to [frontend/package.json](frontend/package.json) or [backend/chalice/api_server/requirements.txt](backend/chalice/api_server/requirements.txt), run `make dev-sync`

 ### Make targets useful for managing dev: